How to Use Amazon Product Inserts in 2023

 Create Something Creative and Engaging

-Product inserts with instructions are great, but creating creative and engaging content demands you don't limit these inserts to instructions.
-Instead, please take the opportunity to make multiple CTAs (provided they don't include both coupons and review requests)
+Product inserts with instructions are great, but creating creative and engaging content demands you do not limit these inserts to instructions.
+Instead, take the opportunity to make multiple CTAs (provided they do not include both coupons and review requests)